rjplevin/Classes.jl/README.md

 A "class" is a concrete type with a defined relationship to a hierarchy of automatically generated abstract types.
 The `@class` macro saves the field definitions for each class so that subclasses receive all their parent's fields in addition to those defined locally.
-Inner constructors are passed through unchanged.
+Inner constructors are passed through unchanged. `@class` supports parametric classes (similar to parametric structs) and also super class constructor inheritance when the subclass does not have additional fields.

 `Classes.jl` constructs a "shadow" abstract type hierarchy to represent the relationships among the defined classes.
 For each class `Foo`, the abstract type `AbstractFoo` is defined, where `AbstractFoo`